-If methods 1 and 2 did not work for you, there is still another option to explore before giving up.
-You can use data recovery software to help you locate and recover unsaved PowerPoint presentations.
+If previous methods did not work for you, there is still another option to explore before giving up.
+You can use a PowerPoint repair program to help you locate and recover unsaved PowerPoint presentations.

-Third-party software such as Stellar File Repair (Windows) and RecoverIt (Windows & macOS) will allow you to easily and effectively find unsaved or deleted files including those that are in the form of PowerPoint presentations.
+Third-party programs such as Wondershare Repairit (Windows & macOS) or Stellar File Repair (Windows) will allow you to repair files including those that are in the form of PowerPoint presentations.